Welcome to HearUBetter Halewood

 Based in Halewood Centre, Liverpool run by a fully qualified HCPC-registered Audiologist & Hearing Aid Dispenser.

-Fully Qualified NHS and private experienced Audiologist specialising in Microsuction Ear Wax Removal and Hearing Assessments, providing the best professional care.
+Fully Qualified NHS and privately experienced Registered Hearing Aid Audiologist BSc.
+(Audiology) MSc.
+(Audiological Science) specialising in Microsuction Ear Wax Removal and Hearing Assessments, providing the best professional care and Independent Hearing Advice.

 Ear wax is a waxy oil produced by the hair follicle glands in the ear canal also known as cerumen, which is a protection mechanism to keep the ears clean and free of germs.
 On occasion, these hair follicle glands can produce more wax than necessary which in turn can cause a wax build-up or blockage in the ear canal.

 Microsuction is the removal of wax, infection, debris and foreign bodies within your ears.
 The Audiologist looks at your ear through an Otoscope or Video otoscope, and will then use a small suction tube and fine suction end to remove the wax.
 This can be noisy due to the suction machine however, it should not be painful.
 If it is uncomfortable, let the practitioner know and they will stop the procedure.
 You will be asked to keep still as much as possible unless asked to move.
 This is important as movement can cause accidental injury to the ear canal or eardrum if unexpected.